wldeu/wldeu/README.md

 Hello there!
 I am me, and I hail from my mother! 🌟

-- 👋 Hi, I’m @wldeu
+- 👋 Hi, I’m Woldu (@wldeu)
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Python and Linux
+- 🌱 I’m currently learning Fronend and Linux